gitnyasha/chikari_palindrome/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/chikari_palindrome.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gitnyasha/chikari_palindrome.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).